Benefit society: National Union v. Marlow

 The court's opinion in National Union v.
 Marlow is considered to be the leading judicial pronouncement of what constitutes a fraternal society.

 As indicated in this case, a fraternal benefit society is required to have a "common bond" among its members.
 Further, a society is required to specify in its laws the eligibility standards for membership, as well as classes of membership, the process of admission, and the rights and privileges of members.

-A fraternal benefit society is operating under a lodge system if it has a supreme governing body and subordinate lodges into which members are elected, initiated or admitted in accordance with its laws.
+A fraternal benefit society operates under a lodge system if it has a supreme governing body and subordinate lodges into which members are elected, initiated, or admitted under its laws.

 A society has a representative form of government if its supreme governing body is an assembly composed of delegates elected directly by members or intermediate assemblies, or a board similarly elected.

-Fraternal benefit societies provide insurance benefits to their members including life insurance and endowments, annuities, disability, hospital, medical and nursing benefits, and such other benefits authorized for life insurers that are not inconsistent with the general fraternal laws.
+Fraternal benefit societies provide insurance benefits to their members, including life insurance and endowments, annuities, disability, hospital, medical, and nursing benefits, and such other benefits authorized for life insurers that are not inconsistent with the general fraternal laws.

 21st century

 In the 21st century, fraternal benefit societies remain active in the United States.
 In addition to the mutual benefits provided to members, many fraternal benefit societies engage in charitable and volunteer efforts of lodge members in the broader community.
-There are more than 80 fraternal benefit societies operating in the United States and Canada today, with over 9 million members and with $380 billion of life insurance in force.
+More than 80 fraternal benefit societies are operating in the United States and Canada today, with over 9 million members and with $380 billion of life insurance in force.